Hiking at Mount Rainier National Park can mean adventure, exploration, learning, or just plain having fun! The secret to a great hike? Staying safe!

 Pay Attention To The Weather

 At Mount Rainier, the weather can change rapidly.
 Hikers who aren’t prepared for weather conditions increase their risk of becoming lost or injured.
-Avoid problems: plan and prepare for Mount Rainier’s changeable weather.
+Avoid problems by planning and preparing for Mount Rainier’s changeable weather.
 For more information on weather, including current forecasts, go to our weather page.

 Crossing Streams Safely